orbeon/orbeon-forms-doc/installation/caches.md

 ## Other caches used by Orbeon Forms

-Orbeon Forms also uses the following caches that use an underlying cache implementation and configuration, such as Ehcache or through the JCache API (see [Supported cache implementations](#supported-cache-implementations) below):
+Orbeon Forms also uses the following caches that use an underlying cache implementation and configuration, such as Infinispan or through the JCache API (see [Supported cache implementations](#supported-cache-implementations) below):

 - Form state
     - This includes form data and other form state as the user interacts with a form.